danswart/ryb-book/_book/110-motivations-needs.md

 - Competitive Landscape

 Assess the competition in your industry or niche.
 Are there gaps in the market that you can fill with innovative products, or is it saturated with similar offerings?
-Understanding the competitive landscape will also guide your choice of strategy later.
+Understanding the competitive landscape will guide your choice of strategy later.

 - Market Research

-Conduct thorough market research to identify market trends, perceived customer preferences, and unmet needs.
-Small business owners usually rely on cost-effective methods such as small surveys, interviews, and online research to help gather this information.
+Conduct market research to identify market trends, perceived customer preferences, and unmet needs.
+You need not hire expensive marketing firms to do this.
+Small business owners usually have a responsive customer base that can provide targeted feedback to help gather this information.

 - Speed to Market

 Consider how quickly you need to bring your product or service to market.
-If there's a time-sensitive opportunity, a product-driven approach may be necessary.
+If there's a time-sensitive opportunity, a product-driven approach may be required.

 - Risk Tolerance

-Assess honestly your risk tolerance as a business owner.
+Honestly assess your risk tolerance as a business owner.
 Product-driven approaches often involve higher risks because they require substantial investments in product development before the need is known.
-A <span class="darkgreen">'Listen, then Provide'</span> approach may offer a safer entry into the market.
+A <span class="royalblue">'Listen, then Provide'</span> approach may offer a safer entry into the market.

 - Business Expertise